siddharth0805/html-practicals/Practical2/readme.md

-This is Practical-2 HTML file which has ordered and unordered lists, images , intermal and external linking.
+This is Practical-2 HTML file which has ordered and unordered lists, images , internal and external linking.